 Host is free to fix his/ her room listing price on our web portal www.cozybreak.com.
-But, Host can’t ask for any security deposit from guests against the booked service through our web portal.
+But, Host canít ask for any security deposit from guests against the booked service through our web portal.

 To maintain our website and to pay payment gateway charges, Cozy Break has a clear commercial policy with the Host.
-Host will have to bear 10% of room listing price (Excluding GST price) as Cozy Break commission.
-Payment received against booking will be credited to the Host account after deducting the commission amount.
-At the event of cancellation of booking, the cancellation fee collected from the guest shall be paid to the host after deducting 10% service charge of Cozy Break.
-Cozy Break will make its utmost effort to payout the payable amount to the host the same day after the check in of the guest and such intimation by the host.
-If any technical issue arises, Cozy Break shall make payout to the host within one week after the check out of the guest.
-The time it takes for the funds to arrive in the host’s account depends on the payout method.
-Cozy Break reserves the right to change the commission charged or introduce fees for any of the services at any time.
-If we introduce a new service, the commission for that service will be effective at the launch of the service, unless otherwise stated.
+Host will have to bear 10% of room Listing Price (Excluding GST price) as Cozy Break Service Charge or Commission.
+Payment received against booking will be credited to the Host account after deducting the Service Charge amount.
+Cozy Break shall pay out the 25% of booking amount related to Room Listing Price (Excluding GST price) to the Host Account between 7-14 days before the check in date of the Guest after deducting Cozy Break Service Charge.
+Cozy Break will make its utmost effort to pay out the rest payable amount i.e. 75% of booking amount related to Room Listing Price (Excluding GST price) to the Host Account the same day after the check in of the guest and such intimation by the host after deducting applicable Cozy Break Service Charge.
+At the event of cancellation of booking too, the cancellation fee collected from the guest as per our Accommodation Policy shall be paid to the Host Account after deducting Service Charge of Cozy Break the same way as pay out of booking amount explained above.
+If any technical issue arises, Cozy Break reserves the right to make pay-out to the host whether booking amount or cancellation fee within one week after the check-out date of the guest.
+The time it takes for the funds to arrive in the hostís account depends on the pay-out method.
+Cozy Break reserves the right to change the rate of Service Charge or introduce fees for any of the services at any time.
+If we introduce a new service, the Service Charge for that service will be effective at the launch of the service, unless otherwise stated.

 As per the latest notification released by Ministry of Finance on 28 June 2017, Cozy Break hosts who expect their annual commercial turnover from sale of goods and services to be at or below Rs.
 20 lakhs (at or below Rs.
 10 lakhs in special category states like Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh and Uttarakhand identified under Article 279A(4)(g)) are currently exempt from registering for Goods and Services Tax (GST) purposes.
 For those hosts listed in these states, Cozy Break will remit the entire GST collected from the guests directly to the tax authorities.